 Conventional oil and natural gas

 Our conventional oil and natural gas fields are located across Alberta and southern Saskatchewan, where we have a rich operating history that dates back more than 60 years.
-These fields include our Pelican Lake heavy oil project in northern Alberta and our Weyburn CO2 enhanced oil recovery project in Saskatchewan.
-Our conventional operations provide reliable production that helps fund future growth in our oil sands business.
+These fields include our Weyburn CO2 enhanced oil recovery project in Saskatchewan and our targeted conventional drilling program on the Palliser Block in southern Alberta, where we have a large inventory of attractive short-cycle tight oil opportunities.

 Conventional oil is different from oil located in the oil sands because it’s generally deeper and is a lighter grade of oil.
 We don’t use steam-assisted gravity drainage (SAGD) technology to access the oil in our conventional assets like we do at our oil sands projects.
 Instead we drill horizontal wells to access the shallow oil formations and use specialized oil recovery methods to increase the amount of oil we get out of the ground.
 In 2016, we produced more than 56,000 barrels of oil per day from our conventional oil properties.